Nifoo/CrawlerScrapy/README.md

 - Implemented 2 spiders in this project, one for collecting tech articles information on jobbole.com, the other for collecting users' public profile on linkedin.com.
 - Implemented 2 types of database storage here, one is MySQL and the other is Elasticsearch.
 - Implemented a pipeline to parse the user profile from linkedin, generate the inverted index and completion suggester field, finally store into Elasticsearch.
-- Choose LinkedinSpider + LinkedinPipeline + Elastisearch to generate database for a search engin "Lnkn", another project of mine.
+- Choose LinkedinSpider + LinkedinPipeline + Elastisearch to generate database for a search engine "Lnkn", another project of mine.
 See: https://github.com/Nifoo/Lnkn